 Table 5.
 Performance of classification

 Classifier Accuracy Precision Sensitivity

 (%) (%) (%)

 CNN 85 86.07 83

 SVM 78.95 84 67

 KNN 72.90 86.70 70

-This section presents analysis of the accuracy, precision, and sensitivity of cervical cell classification methods.
-The research seeks to determine the most efficient approach for classifying cervical cell images by training and testing on a dataset of 917 images, with 80% used for training and 20% for testing.
-According to the results depicted in Table 5 and Fig. 11, the CNN outperforms other methods, achieving an accuracy of 85%, higher than the SVM at 78.95% and KNN at 72.8%.
+This section presents an analysis of the accuracy, precision, and sensitivity of cervical cell classification methods.
+The research aims to determine the most efficient approach for classifying cervical cell images by training and testing on a dataset of 917 images, with 80% of the images used for training and 20% for testing.
+According to the results presented in Table 5 and Fig. 11, the CNN outperforms other methods, achieving an accuracy of 85%, which is higher than that of SVM at 78.95% and KNN at 72.8%.
 Precision, measuring positive predictions' accuracy, is crucial in healthcare; CNN exhibits 86.7%, surpassing SVM (84%) and KNN (69.23%).
-Sensitivity, gauging the ability to identify abnormal cases, sees CNN leading with 83%, outperforming SVM (67%) and KNN (70%). in accurately classifying cervical cell images.
+Sensitivity, gauging the ability to identify abnormal cases, sees CNN leading with 83%. outperforming SVM (67%) and KNN (70%). in accurately classifying cervical cell images.

 Fig. 11.
-Visual representation of classification performance
+Visual representation of classification performance.